-It may be more Gatsby than Draper, but we’re fully behind adding a little pizzazz to your office with a golden bar cart.
-Even if you’ve only managed to muster a couple of bottles, and your glassware is second class, the shine of your trolley will see you through, and ensure any visitors consider you a 24 carat businessman.
+These may be a little more ‘Gatsby’ than ‘Don Draper’, but we’re fully behind adding some high-shine pizzazz to your office.
+Even if you’ve only managed to muster a couple of bottles thus far — and even if your glassware is second-rate — the glow of gold will see you through, and evening drinks will swiftly become a 24 carat affair.

-John Lewis have partnered with Swoon for this striking bar car, inspired by the modernist architecture of the famous De La Warr pavilion in Bexhill-on-Sea.
-Or head to West Elm, whose Terrace Bar Cart is modelled with an art deco look and boasts a mirrored bottom shelf for extra shine.
-Alternatively, this Montes Cart from Canora Gray goes the full Gatsby with its geometric silhouette.
+John Lewis have partnered with Swoon for this striking bar cart, inspired by the modernist architecture of the famous De La Warr pavilion in Bexhill-on-Sea.
+And West Elm’s offering, a trolley designed in the art deco style, boasts a mirrored bottom shelf for extra shine.
+Even this Kensington Townhouse Trolley from Naken Interiors has a handy design quirk; three secure bottle-holders hidden under the handle.

 Swoon X John Lewis Bar Cart